Monday, 6 December 2021

 Just like Benjamin Disraeli, Rebecca West is a borderline case in that she came close to being born under the sign of Capricorn.

 She has been quoted in an article about Stella Benson and also in one about Jean Rhys.
-I have learned that she was interested in certain spiritual matters and wrote stories about them.
+She was interested in certain spiritual topics and wrote stories about them.

-It is interesting to see that of the 18 Sagittarian writers mentioned so far, 13 are women and 12 have written best-selling books for children.
+It is interesting to see that of the 18 Sagittarian writers mentioned so far, 13 are women and 12 have written best-selling books for children and young people.

 depiction of Sagittarius on the astronomical ceiling of the ancient temple of Hathor at Dendera in Egypt: